Angus transmitting station: History

 It was constructed in 1965 by the ITA, having been chosen as a suitable site for high power colour UHF transmissions.

 The construction contract was given to J. L. Eve Construction in April 1963, to be built at Harecairn by early 1964, for the Tayside area, but not Dundee, which had a separate relay station.

 The relay station was built by Laird Brothers, of Forfar, to open in the summer of 1964.

-The site would open in October 1965, with ITV on Channel 11.
+The site opened in October 1965, with ITV on Channel 11.
 It was built at Balcalk Hill.

 Opening

-The first broadcasts began on VHF channel 11 in black and white, from 13 October 1965 A new television production site in Dundee, was to be later built.
+The first broadcasts began on VHF channel 11 in black and white, from 13 October 1965 A new television production site in Dundee was built later.

 Transmission

-Trade testing of BBC2 in colour began on Monday 14 July 1969, to go into full service on Monday 28 July 1969 on channel 68.
+Trade testing of BBC2 in colour began on Monday 14 July 1969, going into full service on Monday 28 July 1969 on channel 68.

-BBC1 in colour began from Saturday 2 October 1971, for 300,000 viewers, six months early.
+BBC1 in colour began from Saturday 2 October 1971, for 300,000 viewers, six months ahead of schedule.

 In May 1972, the ITA announced that ITV would broadcast in colour from September 1972.
-ITV would go colour from Saturday 30 September 1972.
+ITV would add colour from Saturday 30 September 1972.
+405 line TV transmissions ceased on the 9th of July 1984.

+Channel 5 was never available in analogue from Angus, but it was from Perth on channel 55 and Tay Bridge on 34.

 Coverage area

-It covers parts of the Dundee City council area, eastern Perth and Kinross, southern Angus and north and east Fife.
+The site covers parts of the Dundee City council area, eastern Perth and Kinross, southern Angus and north and east Fife.
 Reception is also possible in much of north and east Edinburgh and the coastal areas of East Lothian, as far along as the town of Dunbar.